-Here at How to Get Rid of Things, we pride ourselves on helping people find ways to solve their own problems.
+We pride ourselves here on helping people find ways to solve their own problems.
 However, depression is emphatically not a do-it-yourself kind of problem.
 Major depression is a serious and potentially life-threatening illness that must be treated as such.
 Depressed feelings can be triggered by events in your life and your own responses to them, but you can’t beat depression simply by trying to cheer up.
 Odds are, the underlying causes of your depression reside in the tissues of your brain, or in attitudes and behaviors you may not even recognize in yourself.
-If you’ve been suffering from more than one of the symptoms in the list below for more than two weeks, you may be fighting depression, and it’s important that you enlist the help of at least one person with a degree in medicine or psychology.
+If you’ve been suffering from more than one of the symptoms in the list below for more than two weeks, you may be fighting depression, and it’s important that you enlist the help of at least one person with an advanced degree in medicine or psychology.

-If you have questions or concerns about the various therapies that might be recommended by a doctor or mental health professional might recommend if you do get a depression diagnosis, the next section offers a detailed overview of the most common treatments for depression to inform your questions for the medical professional.
+If you have questions or concerns about the various therapies that might be recommended by a doctor or mental health professional, the next section offers a detailed overview of the most common treatments for depression to inform your questions for the medical professional.
 These treatments are often used in combinations of two or more, and you can expect a certain amount of trial and error as you and your doctor work together to find the right course of treatment for your depression.
 If you, like us, are full of the do-it-yourself spirit, there are many things you can try on your own to help your medical or psychological treatments along.
 Some ideas for supplementary self care can be found at the bottom of the page.